mhmirza/Optimization/README.md

 # Portfolio

-Here are the assignments that I have completed during the course of this class.
+Here are the case studies and final project that I completed during the course of this class.

 ## Case Studies